 - Do not over correct (turn the steering wheel the opposite direction).

 - Most cars have anti-lock brakes that safely pumps the brakes for you in this situation.
 If you have an older vehicle that does not, you should pump the brakes yourself rather than hold the brake pedal down.

-All of our auto policies provide 24/7 emergency roadside assistance:
+All our auto policies provide 24/7 Emergency Roadside Assistance: